kavia-common/jira-confluence-connector-146762-146772/README.md

   - The following query/header fields are redacted: code, state, token, access_token, refresh_token, id_token, client_secret, authorization, cookie.

 - You can control the log level with the `LOG_LEVEL` env var (default `INFO`).

+Note on uvicorn import path:
+- Use `uvicorn integration_backend.main_app:app --host 0.0.0.0 --port 3001`
+- This path is importable directly from the repository root and avoids reliance on PYTHONPATH.

 Example: set and trace a custom Request ID with curl
 ```